bzekeria/bzekeria.github.io/resources.md

 #### Python 🐍
   - [Python Tutor](https://pythontutor.com): Visualize your code under the hood
-  - [UCSD DSC 10 Textbook](https://notes.dsc10.com/front.html): An interactive textbook teaching the fundamentals of pandas, NumPy, Matplotlib, etc.
+  - [UCSD DSC 10 (Principles of Data Science) Textbook](https://notes.dsc10.com/front.html): An interactive textbook teaching the fundamentals of pandas, NumPy, Matplotlib, etc.
   - [Pandas Tutor](https://pandastutor.com): Visualize how your data frame transforms under the hood

 #### R 📊
-  - [UCSD COGS 137: Practical Data Science in R](https://cogs137.github.io/website/syllabus/): Great crash-course in learning the basics of R *(see Weeks 1-3)*
+  - [UCSD COGS 137 (Practical Data Science in R)](https://cogs137.github.io/website/syllabus/): Great crash-course in learning the basics of R *(see Weeks 1-3)*
   - [from Data to Viz](https://www.data-to-viz.com): Guide to choose the appropiate graph for your data (ggplot)

 #### SQL 💻